Applelo/lpp-vita-mod/README.md

 # lpp-vita-mod
 Lua Player Plus MOD for PSVITA

+Doesn't work with HENKaku, go to see the new amazing [LPP Vita](https://github.com/Rinnegatamante/lpp-vita) :)

 All Lua Player Plus Vita functions are detailed in the [Wiki] (https://github.com/Applelo/lpp-vita-mod/wiki)

 Works thanks to :